How To Turn Off Autocorrect On A Mac Computer

 Also Read:- Disable Auto Capitalization on Google Docs

-Enable/Disable Autocorrect On Mac Computer While Typing & Dications
+Steps to Disable Autocorrect On a Mac Computer While Typing & Dictations

 Does Autocorrect provoke you?
 Struggling with autocorrect, as if you know your writing correctly, but it still keeps adjusting?
 Here is how you can turn off autocorrect on revamped macOS to write an email or text.